Home / Expertise / People services / Employment law and HR

 Tribunal claims

-Before submitting a claim, all employees have to follow the ACAS Early Conciliation (“EC”) process.
+Before submitting a claim, all employees have to follow the ACAS Early Conciliation (EC) process.
 This gives both you and your employee a chance to resolve the dispute without the need to go to the employment tribunal.
 Our employment lawyers have a wealth of experience in handling the ACAS EC process, and would be happy to provide you with any assistance you may require.

-We can assist you in responding to the claim by assisting you to complete the ET3 response form including the specific particulars of your defence, ensuring all the details and facts are captured.
+We can assist you in responding to the claim by helping you to complete the ET3 response form including the specific particulars of your defence, ensuring all the details and facts are captured.
 We can also assist in gathering and preparing witness statements and evidence to support your defence.

 We work with a wide variety of clients, ranging from SMEs and start-ups through to global organisations and public sector bodies.
-In the event that an employee does submit a claim against your business, we are well placed to guide, advise and assist you seamlessly through the tribunal process.
+In the event that an employee did submit a claim against your business, we are well placed to guide, advise and assist you seamlessly through the tribunal process.

-We have defended a wide range of cases on behalf of both corporates and senior directors involving an extensive range of issues such as whistleblowing, unfair dismissal, discrimination on the grounds of religious belief, age, race, sex and disability as well as TUPE dismissals.
+We have defended a wide range of cases on behalf of both corporates and senior directors involving an extensive range of issues such as whistleblowing, unfair dismissal, discrimination on the grounds of religious belief, age, race, sex and disability as well as TUPE related dismissals.

 Disciplinary issues

-Disciplinary issues involving employees are never something that should be taken lightly.
+Disciplinary issues involving employees are something that should never be taken lightly.
 ACAS set out clear guidance on following a reasonable procedure when considering disciplining an employee.
+This called the ACAS Code of Practice on Disciplinary and Grievance Procedures, often referred to as the 'ACAS Code'.

 It is essential to deal with cases requiring disciplinary action as soon as they arise to avoid the situation spiralling and to protect your business, it is also part of a fair procedure to deal with issues promptly.
 Knowing the right steps to take can save you time, and mean you avoid a claim being brought against your business.
-If you require advice or support in respect of a potential disciplinary issue, the our employment lawyers are on hand to help and guide you through the process.
+If you require advice or support in respect of a potential disciplinary issue, then our employment lawyers are on hand to help and guide you through the process.

 Settlement agreements